Will Medicare pay for my equipment rental ?

 The program gives them the help they need to make the transition from nursing facilities back into the community and their homes.

-For this program DME may even lead to such large jobs as remodeling parts of the house such as the bathroom, to make the transition possible.
+For this program, DME may even be large jobs such as remodeling parts of the house – a the bathroom, if it makes the move possible.

 Assisted living is considered as an individuals own home for this program.